Angular2Guy/AngularAndSpring/README.md

 ## Minikube setup

 The application can now be run in a Minikube cluster with a Helm chart.
 The setup has a persistent volume to store the files of mongodb.
 A setup of mongodb with the volume and a setup for the application.
 It can be found in the minikube directory as a Helm chart.
 It uses the resource limit support of Jdk 16 to limit memory.
 Kubernetes limits the cpu use and uses the startupprobes and livenessprobes that Spring Actuator provides.
-A Helm chart for the Kafka development deployment in Minikube can be found in the directory 'minikube/kafka'.
-A Helm chart for the deployment of Kafka/Zookeeper/AngularAndSpring/MongoDb can be found in the directory 'minikube/angularandspringwithkafka'.
+A Helm chart for the Kafka development setup in Minikube can be found in the directory 'minikube/kafka'.
+A Helm chart for the deployment of Kafka/Zookeeper/AngularAndSpring/MongoDb system setup can be found in the directory 'minikube/angularandspringwithkafka'.
 Further documentation can be found in the blog articles.

 ## Monitoring
 The Spring Actuator interface with Prometheus interface can be used as it is described in this article: